”facebook” src="https://www.facebook.com/tr?id=525753914221039&ev=PageView&noscript=1"

 Those who may rush into it then are not afraid to re-edit, and change, many times explaining to their “fans” why and how.

-I have noticed several recent authors posting their novel chapter as written on their Author website and growing an engaged tribe of readers who offer their suggestions and edits in the comment sections.
+I have noticed several recent authors posting their novel chapters as written on their Author website and growing an engaged tribe of readers who offer their suggestions and edits in the comment sections.
 The authors apply the suggestions and when Novel is finished and published sales seem to be BRISK.

 Here is an example of Novel In progress by James Strauss